mojofunk/alta-doc/LIBMOJO-TODO.md

 use mojo::any alias for any boost classes so reimplementation etc is easier

+### Juce libs

+The JUCE library can be used under the terms of the GPL so it makes sense to use it in some modules to avoid having to reimplement things like support for plugin API's and audio driver API's etc.

+Unlike Glib and Boost which are commonly distributed, it seems to make sense to include JUCE source code in the tree and compile it.
+The best way to do this would be to use submodule support of git.

 ## Core

+Containers? typedef common std:: container types like vector/list/map with a custom allocator?

+Add StackVector similar to chromium

+Add cppformat to core or add in external/submodules?

+Add pugixml to core or add in external/submodules?

 FilePath/filesystem::Path class instead of boost::filesystem::path?
 benefit/cost.
 It would just be a simple class with is_utf8/16_encoded with